Degeneracy beyond the parity-symmetry protection in one-dimensional spinless models: The parity-violating Kerr parametric oscillator

-\paragraph{Conclusions.---} The main conclusion of the present work is that degenerate energy doublets may happen in parity-breaking spinless 1D systems that have a complex enough dependence on the momentum in their classical limit.
-In such cases, degenerate levels appear in the broken-symmetry phase of systems with $\T$ or $\Pp\T$ symmetries.
-We have checked that the energy gap on doubly-degenerate levels tends exponentially to zero as the system tends to the classical limit in the same way than in $\Pp$-symmetric systems.
+\paragraph{Conclusions.---} The main conclusion of the present work is that quasi-degenerate energy doublets may happen in parity-breaking spinless 1D systems that have a complex enough dependence on the momentum in their classical limit.
+In such cases, these doublets appear in the broken-symmetry phase of systems with $\T$ or $\Pp\T$ symmetries.
+We have checked that the energy gap on quasi-degenerate levels tends exponentially to zero as the system tends to the classical limit in the same way than in $\Pp$-symmetric systems.

 Apart from the evident interest of the existence of such degeneracy from a theoretical point of view, the present results can be of interest to a broader community.
 In particular, superconducting circuits are nowadays one of the most promising experimental devices in the realization of quantum computers and quantum simulators \cite{Devoret2005, Devoret2013, Stassi2020, Huang2020, Blais2021, Bravyi2022, Copetudo2024, Dutta2024}.
-We have selected Hamiltonian \eqref{eq:kerrH} to illustrate our results because the combination of a Kerr resonator plus a two-photon squeezing term is an effective Hamiltonian associated to driven Kerr parametric oscillators.
-Recent developments in the field of superconducting circuits have shown that it is possible to reproduce a system with asymmetric wells with a classical limit qualitatively equivalent to the phase space energy surface in Fig.~\ref{fig:Correlationxi2} with a driven Kerr parametric oscillator including a third order non-linearity~\cite{Albornoz2024}.
-We consider that it is worth to explore experimentally the existence of degeneracy for a system without parity symmetry, either exploring a system similar to the one chosen in Ref.~\cite{Albornoz2024} with the opposite sign in the two-photon squeezing amplitude, or changing the one-photon squeezing term to make it proportional to the momentum instead of the position.
-The existence of such degenerate levels could provide an unexpected stabilization to quantum states in systems that do not conserve parity.
-Recent developments in the study of QPTs for open KPOs~\cite{Bartolo2016,Iachello2024} indicate that the extension of the present work to open systems is also a promising research venue.
+We have selected Hamiltonian \eqref{eq:kerrH} to illustrate our results because the combination of a Kerr resonator plus a two-photon squeezing term is an effective Hamiltonian associated to driven KPOs.
+Recent experimental results in the field of superconducting circuits, published by A. C. C. de Albornoz and collaborators ~\cite{Albornoz2024}, have shown that it is possible to obtain a quantum analog simulator for a system with asymmetric wells, with a classical limit equivalent to the phase space energy surface in Fig.~\ref{fig:Correlationxi2}, with a driven Kerr parametric oscillator including a third order non-linearity.
+The authors focused on the level crossing for the parity-violating system but from this reference it is clear that the study of {\em spectral kissing} protected by time reversal is beyond current experimental access.
+The existence of such quasi-degenerate levels could provide an unexpected stabilization to quantum states in systems that do not conserve parity.
+The recent developments in QPTs for open KPOs~\cite{Bartolo2016,Iachello2024} indicate that the extension of the present work to open systems is also a promising research venue.

 Finally, we also expect that our results will be also useful to researchers working in different quantum computing frameworks that rely on the quantum adiabatic theorem (e.g. quantum annealing and other).
 A careful consideration of all possible symmetries is of the utmost importance in such cases, to be aware of possible problems with the adiabatic approximation.